pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 - <ins>Encoding the text:</ins> <br>
 For the proper cleaning the app needs to understand the text that we have transformed from our output.
 This task is specially necessary in creating the PDF file.
-It's possible to clean up the text without encoding it to latin-8 format.
-Only then the package fpdf can deal with the text output
+It's possible to clean up the text with encoding it to latin-8 format.
+Only then the package fpdf can deal with the text output.

 - <ins>Creating MP3 file</ins> <br>